CCI-MOC/ORE/README.md

 $SERVICE_BRANCH=<branch name>
 $SERVICE_COMMIT=<commit sha>

-Turn reclone on to make sure that devstack fetches the specified repository and uses it for the openstack service.
+After running stack.sh, the repo/branch/commit can be modified for an individual service using git commands in the service directory at /opt/stack/$SERVICE as indicated below.

 --------------------------------------------------------------

-Openstack Services:
+#### Openstack Services:

 To test large changes to Openstack source code, first ensure that the proper repos are specified in your local.conf.
 Commit